 Most of the nurses I surveyed had filed 6 or 8 incident reports internally at some time during their careers.
 Lawyers have taught me that reports filed internally are as good as shredded the moment they are filed.
 Even county prosecutors cannot get access to them.

 Ohio has mandatory reporting laws.
-Unless one believes that it is possible that in 3000 years there were no medical errors, it means that something is more important to nurses than patient safety, and mandatory reporting laws do not overcome it (see loyalty and nurse training - the "Next" button below links to them).
+Unless one believes that it is possible that in 3000 years there no problems, it means that something is more important to nurses than patient safety, and mandatory reporting laws do not overcome it (see loyalty and nurse training - the "Next" button below links to them).

-Michelle Long in Boise, ID when studying to be a nurse said the emphasis was on avoiding liability rather than on the well-being of the patient*.
+Michelle Long in Boise, ID, when studying to be a nurse, said that the emphasis was on avoiding liability rather than on the well-being of the patient*.
 The behavior and small habits that grow from that outlook result in a culture dedicated to covering up problems rather than protecting patients.

 I wanted to know more about the nurse's situation.
 I wanted to know how Dr. James Burt could mutilate so many women for so many years without any of those patients being able to get anyone to listen to their complaints.
 Eventually there were so many of his injured patients in the community that they found each other and collectively worked to stop him.
 I wanted to know why the hospital didn't listen and the state medical board didn't listen and the police didn't listen (as they still don't - see Kashyap).
 I wanted to know how a surgeon could be so confident that no nurse would report him.
 I talked to nurses.
 I did research in a medical library and on the web.
 But there were questions to which I was not getting answers.
 So I did this survey.